MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Membership Inference Attack and Defense.
   - <details><summary>Digest</summary> We propose a novel training framework based on a relaxed loss with a more achievable learning target, which leads to narrowed generalization gap and reduced privacy leakage.
 RelaxLoss is applicable to any classification model with added benefits of easy implementation and negligible overhead.
   </details>

+- PrivHAR: Recognizing Human Actions From Privacy-preserving Lens. [[paper]](https://arxiv.org/abs/2206.03891)
+  - Carlos Hinojosa, Miguel Marquez, Henry Arguello, Ehsan Adeli, Li Fei-Fei, Juan Carlos Niebles.
+  - Key Word: Privacy-Preserving Lens Design; Human Action Recognition; Adversarial Training; Deep Optics.
+  - <details><summary>Digest</summary> The accelerated use of digital cameras prompts an increasing concern about privacy and security, particularly in applications such as action recognition.
+In this paper, we propose an optimizing framework to provide robust visual privacy protection along the human action recognition pipeline.
+Our framework parameterizes the camera lens to successfully degrade the quality of the videos to inhibit privacy attributes and protect against adversarial attacks while maintaining relevant features for activity recognition.
+We validate our approach with extensive simulations and hardware experiments.

 - Data Stealing Attack on Medical Images: Is it Safe to Export Networks from Data Lakes? [[paper]](https://arxiv.org/abs/2206.03391)
   - Huiyu Li, Nicholas Ayache, Hervé Delingette.